 If you’re still in the stage where you’re just thinking about getting started freelancing, you’ll want to carefully choose a skill that helps the client make more money.

-Top freelance jobs keep in mind that the more clients how you can help them earn, the more they are willing to pay you!
+Top freelance jobs keep in mind that the more you can show clients how much you can help them earn, the more they are willing to pay you!

 To get your ideas flowing, I’ve created a quick guide to some top freelance jobs that pay quite well.